benweier/PresetCommand/readme.md

 This won't do much if you're already using the default settings but it gives you a simple template to follow to begin using Preset Command.
 It can do more than just themes and color schemes too!
 Anything you can set through a Sublime Text `.sublime-settings` file, even plugins like Package Control, Emmet, or Soda Theme can be set through Preset Command.
 Advanced presets can even run commands like `toggle_side_bar` and `toggle_minimap` in a single preset.

 # Usage
 Use "Preset Command: List Presets" from the command palette to list your current presets and select one to activate.
-Default shortcut: <kbd>ctrl+shift+f10</kbd> (Windows/Linux) <kbd>super+shift+f10</kbd> (OSX)
+Default shortcut: <kbd>ctrl+f4</kbd> (Windows/Linux) <kbd>super+f4</kbd> (OSX)

 "Preset Command: Manage Presets" from the command palette will open your `Presets.sublime-settings` file for editing.
 This file contains an array of JSON objects with the following properties:

 `name`: *Required*.
-The name of your preset shown in the command palette, and also can be passed to the `preset_command_name` command in order to run it directly.
+The name of your preset shown in the command palette, and also can be passed to the `preset_command_by_name` command in order to run it directly.
 It is recommended, but not enforced, that each preset be assigned a unique name.

 `description`: *Required*.
 A short description of the preset, shown in the command palette for your own organisation.